mohdejaz/bujo/README.md

 ## The CLI — `bujo.py` *(dormant)*

 A command-line bullet journal backed by SQLite, and where this project started.
-**No longer developed.** Its database stops at 2026-08-15; everything since is in the PWA.
+**No longer developed.** Everything written since is in the PWA.

-It is kept for one reason: it is the only thing that can read `bujo.db`.
-That file holds 835 archived entries, and their meaning — a tree of parent links with symbol semantics, plus a separate log table — is defined by this code, not by the schema.
-Open it to read back the archive.
-Don't start a new journal in it.
+It is kept for one reason: it is the only thing that can read a `bujo.db`.
+That file is local and never committed, and the meaning of what's in it — a tree of parent links with symbol semantics, plus a separate log table — is defined by this code, not by the schema.
+Open it to read an existing journal back.
+Don't start a new one in it.

 It shares nothing with the app above: separate storage, a different model, and it neither reads nor writes the PWA's data.
 There is no migration between them.